User lifecycle: enrollment → authentication

 Related

-- Concept — Verification, scope, and face collections
+- Concepts — Verification, scope, and face collections

 - Verification configurations — verifier modes and session overrides